For emergencies or appointments, please call (509) 335-0711

 Before Your Appointment

 Unless directed otherwise, do not feed your pet after 10:00pm the night before your appointment.
 Providing water throughout the evening and even the morning of the appointment is okay.
 Please bring any radiographs and other important records from your pet’s previous veterinary care to the appointment.
+EXEMPTION: If you are bringing in an exotic animal (i.e. rabbit, ferret, snake) or wild animal, feed them per your regular routine.
+Do not fast exotic animals or wild animals unless directed otherwise.

 Getting to Pullman

 If you have internet access, you can visit our websites for maps and driving instructions.
-The address is: http://vth.vetmed.wsu.edu/find-us/ .
+The address is: http://vth.vetmed.wsu.edu/find-us/.
 Otherwise, please contact us (509-335-0711) and we will be happy to send you maps of Pullman and the WSU campus.
 RV Parking is not allowed at the Veterinary Teaching Hospital.
 This includes horse trailers with living quarters.
-If you have a RV and would like to stay in it while your pet is with us, please contact Pullman Parks and Recreation (509-338-3227) or WSU Parking (509-335-PARK).
+If you have an RV and would like to stay in it while your pet is with us, please contact Pullman Parks and Recreation (509-338-3227) or WSU Parking (509-335-PARK).

 Arriving at the Veterinary Hospital